robalb/my-website/astro-website/src/pages/about.md

 activePage: about
 ---

+Hi, I'm Alberto Ventafridda.<br/>
-I'm a computer science student at UniMib, living in Milan, Italy.<br/>
+I'm a software developer based in Milan, Italy.
-I like to work on <a href="/projects/" >projects</a> that span the topics of cyber security, web development, and distributed systems.
+I aspire to be a "jack of all trades, master of at least one", however impossible this may sound.<br/>
+ So far, my journey has covered web development, cloud infrastructure, distributed systems, and cybersecurity.

-This website is my personal blog, where I occasionally write about any topic that I find interesting and where I host my web-based projects.
+On this website I write about the challenges I encounter along the road, and whatever I feel interesting to share.
+I like the idea that the content I publish will help someone in the future, however, right now it’s mostly written for myself.

+## About this blog

+The design of this website is a fork of
+<a href="https://github.com/taniarascia/taniarascia.com">Tania Rascia</a>'s
+blog and uses her Newmoon dark theme for the code snippets.
+ The pages are plain HTML files generated using custom Astro.js code.
+ I host them on an equally over-engineered infrastructure.

+ If you are interested about these details, check out the <a href="/posts/my-website/">blog post</a>
-> Interested in the software and tools i use everyday?
-Check out my [/uses](/uses/) page
+ I've written about it, or my [/uses](/uses/) page which describes the software and tools i use everyday

 ## contacts

 Feel free to contact me on <a href="https://twitter.com/albertCoolwind">Twitter</a>.
 I'm also on [LinkedIn](https://www.linkedin.com/in/alberto-ventafridda/) and [Github](https://github.com/robalb)

-## About this blog

-The design of this website is a fork of
-<a href="https://github.com/taniarascia/taniarascia.com">Tania Rascia</a>'s
-blog and uses her newmoon dark theme for the code snippets.
-Check out the
-<a href="/posts/my-website/">blog post</a>
- I've written about its technical details